kirillgerasimov/facial-heart-rate-monitor/readme.md

 I’m a developer.

 I’ve been working for 8 years.
 I like to solve beautiful algorithmic problems.
 Completed Foobar challenge.
 Like to know how things are working internally.
+Have a knowledge on how to train Neural Networks including low level ones: matrix opertaions and GD implementation.

 I used different languages, but the main one is Java.